w3c/modern-tooling/calendar-specs.md

 * One-time or recurrent [weekly, bi-weekly, monthly, every n-th xxx-day, n-th of the month, support Excluded date, support end-date].
 Let the user set the meeting base TZ (no default value)
 * Create / update (not the date) / move (=update the time, date, or recurrence) / delete from web interface:
-Changes can trigger email reminders. [more details]
+Changes can trigger email reminders. [more details to be specified]
-* Link to one or several W3C groups (attendees) Warning on guest group for an occurrence of a recurring meeting.
+* Tie a meeting to one (or several?)
+W3C groups (attendees).
+Possibility to add a guest group for an occurrence of a recurring meeting?
 * Add guests -- Should this be limited to guest individuals or also handle guest groups?
 * Support for Time Zones (at least using link to TZ converter) -- The displayed timezone should be configurable in the web view.
 An improvement would be to select by default the user timezone (it would be stored in his W3C user profile).